Children’s Rights & Advocacy Service

 Children in Care Council (Medway)

-The Children in Care Council (CiCC) is a forum in which young people in Medway’s care discuss issues and concerns with the Director of Children’s Services and other senior managers.
+The Children in Care Council, now know as Medway’s Children and Young People Council, is a forum in which young people in Medway’s care discuss issues and concerns with the Director of Children’s Services and other senior managers.
 We have encouraged and supported young people’s involvement in the Council since it was formed in 2007 and have helped the young people make a big difference for all of Medway’s young people in care.

 |See our Big Difference pages for more information|